 "If anything, we joke, that we're raising the kid who beat us up in grade school," says Savage.
 "If he didn't have us for parents — he's a little thuggy snowboarder-skateboarder dude — and I like to think that he's blessed to have us as parents because you can see in him the capacity to be a bully.
 But he's sensitized to the issue from being from a different kind of family."

-Watching D.J. grow up, he says, has made him realize just how much of sexual orientation is hardwired.
+Watching D.J. grow up, he says, has made him realize just how much of sexual orientation is hard-wired.

-"From the time he was very young, I have been saying, 'Oh my son is straight' because he is just straight," says Savage.
-"My mom, when she got over [me being gay] admitted that she kind of thought, all along, that I was gay.
+"From the time he was very young, I have been saying, 'Oh my son is straight,' because he is just straight," says Savage.
+"My mom, when she got over [my being gay] admitted that she kind of thought, all along, that I was gay.
 I liked to bake and I liked to listen to musicals and for my 13th birthday, I asked my parents for tickets to the Broadway tour of A Chorus Line.
 That's all I wanted.
 So I've always known that he's straight."

 On President Obama's submission to It Gets Better

-Terry: "It's pretty historic that the President of the United States would reach out specifically to lesbian, gay, bisexual and transgender youth in any way whatsoever.
+Terry: "It's pretty historic that the president of the United States would reach out specifically to lesbian, gay, bisexual and transgender youth in any way whatsoever.
 This is really kind of a historic moment for us."

 Dan: "I came out in 1980 right before AIDS hit.
 And Ronald Reagan couldn't bring himself to say the word AIDS until 1987, after tens of thousands of gay men had already died.
-For us to go from launching the project and 3.5 weeks later, the President records a video for the It Gets Better campaign to address gay youth suicide?
+For us to go from launching the project and 3.5 weeks later, the president records a video for the It Gets Better campaign to address gay youth suicide?
 That was amazing."

 On straight people participating in It Gets Better

-Dan: "When we initially launched the movement, we said, 'This is for LGBT adults to speak to LBGT youth' and then some videos started coming in from straight people and a lot of people really felt ownership over the campaign and they said, 'Take these videos down.
-This is not what this movement is about.
-Actually, Terry and I decided we were going to leave those videos up because that's part of what it is about: one of the ways it gets better is that straight people get better."
+Dan: "When we initially launched the movement, we said, 'This is for LGBT adults to speak to LBGT youth,' and then some videos started coming in from straight people.
+And a lot of people really felt ownership over the campaign and they said, 'Take these videos down.
+This is not what this movement is about.'
+Actually, Terry and I decided we were going to leave those videos up because that's part of what it is about: One of the ways it gets better is that straight people get better."